RobotOperatingSystemsCourse/robotoperatingsystemscourse.github.io/setup.md

 7. You should see a prompt for your password and two factor authentication.
 Enter your password and choose an option to authenticate with your device.<br>
 <img src="../assets/images/setup/vscode_setup_9.png" alt="DUO" width="50%" />

 8. If successful, VS Code should now connect to the CAEN Linux Remote Login Server.
 You can choose to open a folder and navigate through the directory.
-When selecting a folder, VS Code may prompt you again for your password and TFA.
+When selecting a folder, VS Code may prompt you again for your password and 2FA.
 Follow steps 7 and 8 if this occurs.

 ## MBot Setup